Poincar\'e inequalities and rigidity for actions on Banach spaces: Introduction

 To apply Theorem \ref{main theorem : intro} we need to estimate $p$-Poincar\'{e} constants for $p>2$.
 Even in classical settings, such as convex domains in $\RR^n$, estimates exist but exact values of $p$-Poincar\'{e} constants are not known, except a few special cases.
 The situation is even worse for finite graphs, where very few estimates are known for cases other than $p=1,2$.
 Here we consider the family of $\widetilde{A}_2$-groups, indexed by powers of primes.
 These groups were introduced and studied in \cite{cartwright-et-al-GD,cartwright-et-al}.
-For every $q$ the group $G_q$ has a generating sets whose link graph is the incidence graph of the finite projective plane over the field $\mathbb{F}_q$.
+For every $q$, the group $G_q$ has a generating sets whose link graph is the incidence graph of the finite projective plane over the field $\mathbb{F}_q$.
 Spectra of such graphs were computed in \cite{feit-higman} and give, in particular, the exact value of the Poincar\'{e} constant $\kappa_2(S,\mathbb{R})$.
 We use this fact to estimate $\kappa_p(S,L_p)$ for these graphs, which allows to obtain for each $q$ a number $c_q$ such that any affine isometric action of $G$ on any $L_p$ has a fixed point for $p\in [2,2+c_q)$.
 The explicit estimates of $c_q$ are given in Theorem \ref{theorem : fixed points for A_2-groups}.

-As mentioned earlier, our results also apply to some hyperbolic groups, more precisely, to random groups in the Gromov density model with densities $1/3<d<1/2$.
-These groups are hyperbolic and have Kazhdan's property (T) with probability 1 \cite{zuk-gafa,kotowscy}.
-We give lower bounds on $p$ for which fixed points exists for all isometric actions on any $L_p$-space.
-An interesting connection with the conformal dimension arises due to the work of Bourdon and Pajot \cite{bourdon-pajot} and allows us to give a lower bound on the conformal dimension of a boundary of a hyperbolic group, using a certain associated link graph.
-Details are discussed in Section \ref{section : hyperbolic groups}.
+As mentioned earlier, our results apply to random hyperbolic groups, more precisely, to random groups in the Gromov density model with densities $1/3<d<1/2$, and yield important consequences.
+These groups are hyperbolic and have Kazhdan's property (T) with overwhelming probability \cite{zuk-gafa,kotowscy}.
+Using our methods we give lower bounds on $p$ for which fixed points exists for all isometric actions on any $L_p$-space.
+A connection with the conformal dimension arises through the work of Bourdon and Pajot \cite{bourdon-pajot} and allows us to give a lower bound on the conformal dimension of a boundary of a random hyperbolic group, using an associated link graph, see Section \ref{section : hyperbolic groups}.
+The problem of estimating the conformal dimension of random hyperbolic groups was posed by Gromov \cite[9.B (g)]{gromov} and Pansu \cite[IV.b]{pansu-conformal}.